Jim DeRogatis: Ryan Adams

 DeRogatis became known also for a scathing review of a Ryan Adams show in Chicago, which prompted Adams to leave a "grumpy" message on DeRogatis's answering machine, in which he blasted DeRogatis for seeming to desire criticizing the artist, not the music.
-Adams later commented that DeRogatis shouldn't have made the recording public, and that leaving the message in the first place was a mistake since it empowered the critic.
+Adams later commented that DeRogatis should not have made the recording public, and that leaving the message in the first place was a mistake since it empowered the critic.

 R. Kelly

 DeRogatis and Abdon Pallasch reported for the Chicago Sun-Times in December 2000 that court records and interviews alleged that musician R. Kelly had used his position of fame and influence to meet and have sex with underage girls.
 DeRogatis and Pallasch reported in February 2002 that a videotape had surfaced allegedly featuring Kelly engaging in sex with a 14-year-old girl.
 As a Sun-Times music critic, DeRogatis had received the videotape and subsequently turned it over to police.

 DeRogatis was named as a witness in Kelly's 2008 child pornography trial.
-The defense lawyers charged that DeRogatis should be charged with child pornography for allegedly making a copy of the tape and showing it to another person after turning the original over to police.
+The defense lawyers charged that DeRogatis should be charged with possession of child pornography for allegedly making a copy of the tape and showing it to another person after turning the original over to police.

 After initially failing to appear for the trial, DeRogatis was ordered by Judge Vincent Gaughan on May 30, 2008, to report to the trial the following day.
 However, upon questioning by Judge Gaughan outside of the presence of the jury, DeRogatis refused to provide substantive answers, citing his First and Fifth Amendment rights as the basis for his refusal.
 Judge Gaughan disagreed that as a journalist DeRogatis had a First Amendment basis for refusing to testify, but excused DeRogatis from taking the stand in front of the jury based upon his Fifth Amendment right not to incriminate himself.

 On July 17, 2017, DeRogatis reported for BuzzFeed News that Kelly had been accused by three sets of parents of holding their daughters in an "abusive cult".
+Kelly released a song discussing the allegations against him and criticizing DeRogatis in 2018 titled "I Admit".

-The result of 19 years of reporting, his latest book, Soulless: The Case Against R. Kelly, was published by Abrams Press on June 4, 2019.
+The result of 19 years of reporting, his book, Soulless: The Case Against R. Kelly, was published by Abrams Press on June 4, 2019.